Petz recovery maps for qudit quantum channels: Scalability of the Petz maps

 The measure above is well-behaved and bounded by~\cite{Wallman}

 with $||\Lambda||_\diamond \equiv \text{max}_{\rho} ||(\mathbb{1}\otimes\Lambda)\rho||_{1}$ being the diamond norm.
 The channels are perfectly distinguishable if $||\Lambda_1 - \Lambda_2||_\diamond = 2$.
 Observe that the measure proposed in Eq.~(\ref{eq:dist_inverse}) can be more easily calculated, since it does not require an optimization as the diamond norm.
-This strategy provides a state-independent framework, which can be quite useful and has a lower computational cost when increasing the dimension.
-To obtain the Petz recovery map, we extend the parametrization from Eq.~(\ref{eq:sigma}) to the $d$-dimensional scenario
+In order to obey the bound in Eq.~(\ref{eq:bounds}), we normalize the Choi matrix in Eq.~(\ref{eq:choi}) by the factor $1/d$.
+Now we have a state-independent framework, which is quite useful and has a lower computational cost when increasing the dimension.
+To obtain the Petz recovery map, we parametrize the reference state as